 As you can see, there are several areas affected.
 If you need to get more perspective on these areas, take a look at this map.
-As you can see, it covers a large portion of the Ontario region.
+As you can see, it covers a large portion of Ontario.

 How Are Prices Affected By The Ontario Foreign Buyer Tax?

-The tax applies to all residential properties in the Toronto region.
-Whether they are newly built condos or old houses, the tax applies if the buying party is a non-citizen or non-permanent resident.
+The tax applies to all residential real estate in the Toronto region.
+Whether they are newly built condos or old houses, the tax applies if the homebuyers are non-citizens or non-permanent residents.
 And while this levy in actuality only affects about 1.5% of buyers, the psychological effect had by its sudden introduction is strong.

-In the weeks after the legislation was introduced, housing prices in the Toronto region plummeted.
+In the weeks after the legislation was introduced, prices in the Toronto real estate market plummeted.
 A similar effect happened in Vancouver when a foreign buyer tax was introduced.
-While the effect is small, the fear of this tax and what it stands for created many fearful buyers in a stressful economy.
+While the effect is small, the fear of this tax and what it stands for created many fearful buyers in a stressed economy.

 Toronto Foreign Buyers Tax FAQs

-Can I Buy A House In Canada As A Foreigner?
+Can I Buy a Single-Family House In Canada As a Foreigner?

 Yes; you can buy a house in Canada as a foreigner.
 When buying a house here as a non-citizen, you are likely to need to pay a larger down payment if you would like to get a mortgage, and you will also be responsible for paying the non-resident speculation tax (also known as the Toronto Foreign Buyers Tax) when you make your purchase in the Greater Horseshoe Region of Toronto.

-Do I Have To Pay NRST And LTT When Buying A Home In Canada?
+Do I Have to Pay the NRST and LTT When Buying Real Estate in Canada?

-I Am A Canadian Citizen Who Lives Abroad; Do I Have To Pay NRST?
+I Am a Canadian Citizen Who Lives Abroad; Do I Have to Pay the NRST?

-No. As long as you are considered to be a permanent resident of Canada, you are not responsible for paying the NRST regardless of where you are living when you purchase property in Canada.
+No. Those considered to be permanent residents of Canada are not responsible for paying the NRST, regardless of where you are living when you purchase real estate here.

-My Business Partner Is Not A Citizen; Do We Have To Pay NRST?
+My Business Partner is Not a Citizen; Do We Have to Pay the NRST?